caryoscelus/heavy-bright-sun-wip/chapters/017-chapter-seventeenth.md

 and then it's a straight line of five kilometers.
 But the Predators will not go all the way; you need to hang on just a bit after that station.

-— If you knew that much, why did we even go onto this dangerous path? — i could no longer hide my irritation.
+— If you knew that much, why even go onto this fucked up road? — i could no longer hide my irritation.

 — Well, it's not like there were viable alternatives.
 I'm not a big fan of roundabout ways.
 Besides, i trusted you could put this bad parody of racers to